benlansdell/dualbci/readme.md

 ## In sql:

 The size of the dataset and number of analyses performed necessitated managing fits and results in a SQL database.
 Here are functions to add fits and other analyses to a SQL database.
-Please contact us directly if you'd like to access our database containing our stored analyses and results, or would like to setup something similar yourself.
+Details on obtaining the .sql file can be found in the publication.